 To our knowledge the literature has not noted this important stylized fact.
-In baseline search models of the housing market à la Diamond-Mortensen-Pissarides (DMP), an increase in posted vacancies makes it easier for buyers to find a house and lowers the measure of buyers, so the Beveridge Curve between vacancies and buyers is downward sloping.
-As a result, these models are unable to match the sign of the cyclical behavior of vacancies, buyers, market tightness and prices, which are the key variables in a search model of the housing market, see for example Caplin and Leahy (2011), Diaz and Jerez (2013) and Ngai and Sheedy (2017) and Novy-Marx (2009).2
+Given that the Beveridge Curve is downward sloping in baseline search models of the housing market à la DMP, these models are unable to match the sign of the cyclical behavior of vacancies, buyers, market tightness and prices, which are the key variables in a search model of the housing market-see for example Caplin and Leahy (2011), Diaz and Jerez (2013) and Ngai and Sheedy (2017) and Novy-Marx (2009).

 The assumption of both endogenous buyer and seller entry is what most distinguishes our paper from the existing literature on search and matching in the housing market.
 When sellers post more vacancies in the market, they make it easier for buyers to find a home.
 This raises the returns to search and incentivizes buyers to enter the market, which increases the number of buyers.
 This entry mechanism leads to an upward sloping Beveridge Curve between vacancies and buyers.
 As a result, the model is able to match the stylized facts qualitatively.
-We simulate the model with fluctuations in housing construction costs and the utility of being a homeowner.3 We show that the model is a substantial improvement compared to models that feature no endogenous entry of buyers.
-Beyond matching the signs of the correlations between the key variables, the model matches the elasticity of prices with respect to sales and time-to-sell almost perfectly.
-The model also predicts an elasticity of prices with respect to vacancies that is relatively close to its empirical counterpart.
-Overall, the model performs well quantitatively and accounts for the stylized facts.
+We simulate the model with fluctuations in housing construction costs and the utility of being a homeowner.
+We show that the model is a substantial improvement compared to models that feature no endogenous entry of buyers.
+Beyond matching the signs of the correlations between the key variables, the model matches the elasticity of prices with respect to sales and time-to-sell described earlier.
+An increase in vacancies raises prices, given the third stylized fact.
+From the second stylized fact, higher prices are associated with lower time-to-sell, or equivalently a higher market tightness.
+A higher market tightness makes it harder for buyers to find a home, so one can only match the positive correlation of prices and sales if the number of buyers increases.
+Therefore, vacancies and buyers move in the same direction.